JuliaDataScience/JuliaDataScience/contents/julia_basics.md

 #### `randn` {#sec:random_randn}

-`randn` follows the same general principle from `rand` but now it only returns numbers generated from the standard normal distribution.
+`randn` follows the same general principle from `rand` but now it only returns numbers generated from the **standard normal distribution**.
 The standard normal distribution is the normal distribution with mean 0 and standard deviation 1.
 The default type is `Float64` and it only allows for subtypes of `AbstractFloat` or `Complex`: